js-works/js-hyperscript/README.md

-# js-hypertext
+# js-hyperscript
-*js-hypertext* provides a helper function to simplfy the creation of virtual UI trees nodes.<br>
+*js-hyperscript* provides a helper function to simplfy the creation of virtual UI trees nodes.<br>
 It's a pure JavaScript alterative to JSX.

 Currently adapters for the following UI libraries are available: